 Much of our early work is about promoting the convention, and encouraging people to sign up to attend Worldcon in Glasgow.
 If you’re attending another convention – whether it’s in person or virtual, anywhere in the world – you could help at parties, by staffing a Glasgow table and by chatting to people about the convention and answering any questions.
 But there are other ways to help, too: distributing promotional materials, assisting with social media, as well as behind-the-scenes planning and administration.

 Some of the work requires specialist skills such as IT, or financial or legal expertise.
 Most of it simply requires a willingness to lend a hand.
 Whether you’ve volunteered for conventions before, or this is your first time, there will be some way for you to contribute.
+Our list of available roles shows the areas we’re looking to fill at the moment, but if none of those looks right, please do get in touch with us anyway, and we’ll keep you in mind as other roles become available.

 How much time does it take?